yWorks/yGuard/README.md

 ## Obtaining yGuard

-With the `2.8` release `yGuard` is now MIT-licensed.
+Starting with the `2.8` release `yGuard` is MIT-licensed.
 Releases can be downloaded directly from GitHub.

 Legacy code ported from `retroguard` under `LGPL` is statically linked at compile time via `yGuard-lgpl.jar`.